olaoyefaith/AquilaCMS/README.md

 - **Proactive Monitoring:** Azure Application Insights enables proactive monitoring of Web App performance, availability, and usage.
 - **Logging Integration:** Seamless integration capturing application logs and telemetry data for real-time insights and troubleshooting.

-### Benefits and Outcomes:

-- **Automation and Efficiency:** Terraform and GitHub Actions streamline deployment, reducing manual intervention and minimizing errors.
-- **Scalability and Reliability:** Two-tier architecture with Azure services ensures scalability and reliability for growing workloads.
-- **Observability:** Azure Application Insights provides comprehensive monitoring and logging, empowering teams with insights to optimize application performance.

 ### Scaling Policies and Security Measures:

 - **Scaling Policies:** Implementing auto-scaling policies for Web App and Cosmos DB to adjust resources dynamically.